Learning Disability Today

 On behalf of the Department of Health and Social Care, health and social care regulator CQC (Care Quality Commission) is working with Public Health England to book appointments for social care staff self-isolating with symptoms of COVID-19 to be tested.

-Those who test negative can return to work, helping to relieve the inevitable pressures that services are facing.
+Those who test negative for Covid-19 can return to work, helping to relieve the inevitable pressures that services are facing.
 Staff like GPs and practice teams will have access to testing appointments via CQC, too.
 This is not to replace existing local systems but will make sure that everyone can access testing swiftly.

 CQC will contact individual practices from this week with details of how to book testing for their staff and more information on eligibility.